blogdaren/PHPCreeper/README.md

-named `PHPCreeper-Application` which is also published simultaneously for your development convenience, although this framework is not necessary, we strongly recommend that you use it for business development, thus it's no doubt that it will greatly improve your job efficiency. however, somebody still wish to write the code which not depends on the framework, it is also easy to play.
+named `PHPCreeper-Application` which is also published simultaneously for your development convenience, although this framework is not necessary, we strongly recommend that you use it for business development, thus it's no doubt that it will greatly improve your job efficiency.
+However, somebody still wish to write the code which not depends on the framework, it is also easy to make it.
 Assume our demand is to capture the weather forecasts for the next 7 days, here let's take an example to illustrate the usage:
 ```
 <?php